Active Substance: insulin aspart

 How is NovoRapid used?

-NovoRapid can also be used in a pump system for continuous insulin infusion.
-It can be given into a vein but only by a doctor or a nurse.
+NovoRapid can also be used in a pump system for continuous insulin infusion under the skin or alternatively, it can be given into a vein but only by a doctor or a nurse.

 How does NovoRapid work?